• Skip to primary navigation

 Ethiopian Berbere Spiced Lentils

-These Ethiopian berbere spiced lentils are amazing!
+These Ethiopian berbere spiced lentils are amazing.
 The tangy flavors are distinct and mildly spicy.
+Whip this plant-based recipe up in about 30 minutes for an incredibly delicious and budget friendly meal.

 Print Recipe Pin Recipe